-The Science of Language and Reading (SOLAR) Lab was established in the School of Education at La Trobe University in 2020, as a platform to support knowledge translation on the science of language and reading into classroom practice.
+The Science of Language and Reading (SOLAR) Lab was established in the School of Education at La Trobe University in 2020, as a platform to support research, knowledge translation on the science of language and reading into classroom practice.

 Each school has begun a transformation process around reading instruction and is in a different place on the journey.
 Professor Snow and Associate Professor Serry’s work is helping to support their goals.